BrianTam100/Weather-project/README.md

 Features

-User can enter a United States address, zip code, city, significant landmark, or state to get a weather forecast.
+User can retrieve weather information for a specific location in the United States for a week.
-The app displays weather information for a week.

 Dependencies